blazegreenhalgh/ip4riot-week6/pull-request-exercise/pull-request-exercise.md

 ```

 3. Check on GitHub whether the branch exists there or not.
 Does it?
 Why or why not?
+   No - haven't pushed!
 4. You may think it is because you haven't pushed to the branch yet, so go ahead and try to push the branch to the remote repository.
+   It's in a different branch

 ```bash
 git push